-Gary Cuddington graduated from Kendall College of Art with a BFA in illustration in 2003 and two years later completed an MFA at Mason Gross School of the Arts of Rutgers University with a focus in fine art painting.
-Many of his early years making art were spent working in the studios of New York artists.
-This window into a wide range of contemporary methodologies shaped his interest in process and desire to help young artists function efficiently, while communicating wonderfully ambitious ideas.
+Many of my early years making art were spent working in the studios of New York artists.
+This window into a wide range of contemporary methodologies shaped my interest in process and desire to help young artists function efficiently, while communicating wonderfully ambitious ideas.

-Gary is best known for his paintings, which are saturated with bold and chaotic color arrangements, built to elevate moments of nostalgia and melancholy.
-His current series, Storyteller, took him away from the glossy, polished Dutch master painting style that he often gravitates towards.
+My paintings are saturated with bold and chaotic color arrangements, built to elevate moments of nostalgia and melancholy.
+My current series, Storyteller, took me away from the glossy, polished Dutch master painting style that I often gravitate to.
 These new works use cinema screen proportions with theatrical presentation to develop narratives that dissect the process of creating.
 Large variations in detail and color saturation give the viewer a glimpse at the under-drawing as well as the raw untouched surface, which reveals the entire process.

-Gary finds it important that students, at an early stage, attain the ability to look at ideas in many ways, using multiple media, learning to trust their instincts while tuning their senses and strengthening technique.
-His classes are built on traditional techniques, while being open and flexible enough to allow for different learning and creating styles.
+It’s important for students, at an early stage, to attain the ability to look at ideas in many ways, using multiple media, learning to trust their instincts while tuning their senses and strengthening technique.
+My classes are built on traditional techniques, while being open and flexible enough to allow for different learning and creating styles.

-- MFA, Mason Gross School of the Arts of Rutgers University
+- MFA, Mason Gross School of the Arts, Rutgers University

 - BFA, Kendall College of Art and Design